shai1esh/reveal.js/content/spring-interview-questions/2-spring-aop.md

 --

 # What is the interviewer looking for?
-- One
+- is a candidate have experience/worked on aop ?
-- Two
+- What is aop ?
-- Three
+- How is it used in projects ?

 --